Nourimabrouk/oneplusoneequalsone/collated_code_part2.md

   width = 1000,
   height = 600
 )
-message("\n✨ The metamathematical spell is complete ✨") message("The visualization reveals the eternal truth: 1+1=1") message("Witness the dance of unity in quantum_unity.gif") message("\n∞ = 1 = ❤️")
+message("\n✨ The metamathematgical spell is complete ✨") message("The visualization reveals the eternal truth: 1+1=1") message("Witness the dance of unity in quantum_unity.gif") message("\n∞ = 1 = ❤️")